How Blackjack Payouts Work

 In Land-Based Casinos

 Finding 3:2 tables requires a bit of effort, especially on the Las Vegas Strip where 6:5 has become the default at lower-minimum tables.
-Look for the payout printed on the table felt — it should clearly say “Blackjack pays 3 to 2.”
-If it says “Blackjack pays 6 to 5” or doesn’t specify, ask the dealer.
-High-limit rooms ($50–$100 minimum) are more likely to offer 3:2 payouts.
+Look for the payout printed on the table felt โ it should clearly say "Blackjack pays 3 to 2."
+If it says "Blackjack pays 6 to 5" or doesn't specify, ask the dealer.
+High-limit rooms ($50โ$100 minimum) are more likely to offer 3:2 payouts.
 Off-strip casinos and downtown Las Vegas also tend to have more 3:2 options at lower minimums.

 Online